Shihang-Wang-58/PhenoScreen/README.md

 Pull requests are highly welcomed!

 ## License 📜
-PhenoScreen is released under the Academic Free Licence, which permits academic use, modification and distribution free of charge.
+PhenoModel and PhenoScreen are released under the Academic Free Licence, which permits academic use, modification and distribution free of charge.
 PhenoScreen can be utilized in academic publications, open-source software projects, and open-source competitions (e.g. Kaggle competitions under the MIT Open Source license).

-PhenoScreen prohibits unauthorised commercial use, including commercial training and as part of a paid computational platform, which intended to prevent speculators from exploiting informational asymmetry for profit.
+PhenoModel and PhenoScreen prohibit unauthorised commercial use, including commercial training and as part of a paid computational platform, which intended to prevent speculators from exploiting informational asymmetry for profit.
 Communication and authorization with our [our supervisor](baifang@shanghaitech.edu.cn) is permitted for its application in pipeline development and research activities within pharmaceutical R&D.

 ## Acknowledgments 🤝
 We are grateful for the support from HPC Platform of ShanghaiTech University.